 The petroglyphs are visually outstanding, demonstrate technical skill, and represent multiple phases in the development of regional and local styles.
-The petroglyphs exist in deliberate spatial relations, established by deep cultural connections between people and landscape.
+The petroglyphs exist in deliberate spatial relations, established by deep cultural connections between people and landscape, imbued with meaning and associated with spiritual knowledge and practices.
 Their placement and content convey an encyclopedia of cultural knowledge.
 The Murujuga petroglyphs are a manifestation of creative genius, inscribed in the landscape since deep time.